RELEASED FALL 2023

 ZOO WORLD: ESSAYS

-Winner of The Journal Non/Fiction Prize in 2022 and forthcoming September 2023 from The Ohio State University / Mad Creek Books Imprint.
+Winner of The Journal Non/Fiction Prize in 2022 from The Ohio State University / Mad Creek Books Imprint.

 “Mary Quade is like a girl-guide transcendentalist.
 She has an unquenchable thirst for natural history—ducklings, milkweed, snake farms—and an unflinching eye for environmental crime.
 In prose that is like fleshed-out poetry, she elevates the humble and brings great concepts down to earth.
 Whether at home in Ohio or on an adventure in Michoacán, Vietnam, or the Galápagos, Quade is excellent company.
 Zoo World is a book to savor.” —Mary Norris, author of Between You & Me: Confessions of a Comma Queen